willrequaworrell/Klarr_Frontend/README.md

-# Klarr - www.klarr.app
+# Klarr (www.klarr.app)

+Klarr makes tracking daily tasks beautifully simple.
+Intuitive drag and drop UX + customizable Bauhaus-inspired styling enables users to create their own experience and remove the pain points from productivity.

 ## Inspiration

 Small tasks add up through the work day, and for me, if it doesn't get written down, it doesn't get done.
-I tried countless todo applications in search of a solution.
-Most were too feature-heavy and just made things more complicated, while others were simple, but lacked essential functions and were uninspiring to use.
+In search of a solution, I tried countless productivity apps.
+Some were too feature-heavy and just made things more complicated, while others were simple, but lacked essential functions and were uninspiring to use.

-Despite my efforts, I found myself returning again and again to the basic list I kept in a OneNote page, where I would highlight my tasks based on their urgency: Red for tasks I needed to do that day, Yellow for tasks with an upcoming due date, and Green for optional tasks with no due date (see below).
+Despite my efforts, I found myself returning again and again to the basic list I kept in a OneNote page, where I would highlight my tasks based on their urgency: Red for tasks due today, Yellow for tasks with an upcoming due date, and Green for optional tasks with no due date (see below).
 Throughout the day, I would add, change, or delete tasks from the list and update the highlight colors accordingly.

 <img width="389" alt="Old todo list screen capture" src="https://github.com/user-attachments/assets/ced852b8-0067-432d-ab17-59a34b314115" />

-On a basic level, this system worked very well, but using it was quite tedious and visually abrasive.
-I knew that the method was good, but I wanted an app that would remove friction from the process and be something I didn't mind looking at all day--so I built one.
+From a productivity standpoint, this system worked very well, but using it was quite tedious and visually abrasive.
+I knew that the method was good, but I wanted an app that would remove friction from the process and provide a more visually compelling backdrop to my work day--so I built one.

-Klarr makes tracking daily tasks beautifully simple by providing an intuitive and visually pleasing interface to utilize the three category method.
-Taking aesthetic inspiration from German Bauhaus design,  remove the pain points from productivity.

 ## Usage